This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Chrysanthemum Festival (Chrysanthemum Festival): September 9th

-The five seasonal festivals are traditional Japanese events celebrating certain turning points, and each has its own unique meaning and history.
+The five seasonal festivals are traditional Japanese events celebrating turning points in history, and each has its own unique meaning and history.

-These festivals convey ancient customs to the present day and have been passed down as important cultural traditions that can be enjoyed by families .
+These festivals convey ancient customs to the present day and have been passed down as important cultural traditions enjoyed by families .

-Jinjitsu Festival is a traditional event held on January 7th, during which it is customary to eat rice porridge with seven herbs in order to pray for good health .
+Jinjitsu Festival is a traditional event held on January 7th, during which it is customary to eat rice porridge with seven herbs in hopes of good health .

-This event is held to soothe the stomach and intestines tired after the New Year's feast and to pray for good health for the year to come , and is a custom that was introduced from ancient China and has since taken root in Japan.
+This event is held to soothe the stomach and intestines that have been fatigued by the New Year's feast and to pray for good health for the year ahead , and is a custom that was introduced from ancient China and has since taken root in Japan.

-For those who would like to know more about the Jinchi Festival, we have set up an explanatory page here.
+If you would like to know more about the Jinjitsu Festival in detail, we have created an explanatory page here.

-For more information on the Jinjitsu Festival and the Nanakusa Festival, please see here.
+For more information on Jinjitsu Festival and Nanakusa Festival, please click here .

 Events Hinamatsuri

-8. Jōshi no Sekku (Girls' Festival): A traditional Japanese event celebrating the growth of girls
+8. Hinamatsuri (Girl's Festival): A traditional Japanese event celebrating the growth of girls

 Jōshi no Sekku, or Hinamatsuri, is a traditional Japanese event held on March 3rd, a day to pray for the healthy growth of girls .

-On this day, homes decorate with Hina dolls and the whole family enjoys a special meal together.
+On this day, people decorate their homes with Hina dolls and enjoy a special meal together as a family.

-Hina dolls have long been believed to ward off evil spirits , and it is said that displaying them will protect children from misfortune.
+Hina dolls have long been believed to ward off evil spirits , and displaying them is believed to protect children from misfortune.

 Hinamatsuri is an event that has been held since the Heian period, and its origins lie in the "Nagashibina" ritual, in which dolls are floated down a river to ward off evil spirits.

-It also provides a unique explanation of modern values regarding the Girls' Festival, which is celebrated on Jōmi (Peach Festival).
+It also provides a unique explanation of modern values regarding Hinamatsuri, the Girls' Festival celebrated on Jōmi (Peach Festival).

-Take a look at the Hina dolls that create the atmosphere of Jōshi no Sekku (Girl's Festival).
+Take a look at the Hina dolls that create the atmosphere of the Doll's Festival (Hinamatsuri).

 See a list of stylish Hina dolls

-9. Tango no Sekku (Children's Day): A traditional event to pray for the growth of boys
+9. Children's Day (Tango no Sekku): A traditional event to pray for the growth of boys

 This event originated during the Sengoku period when samurai began praying for the health and growth of boys, and is still cherished in many households today.